How To Sober Up: Climbing A Slippery Slope

 There's no way to sugarcoat the fact: drinking alcohol, especially in excessive amounts, has no real benefits whatsoever.
 It will help you sleep, but that sleep will be restless instead of refreshing, and you'll have the after-effects to deal with once the alarm clock goes off.
 It can help you forget your worries for a while but causes more than enough problems of its own.
 It can make you enjoy the company of others more, but should you be socializing with people you can't stand while sober?

 In terms of your health, your career, your relationships with others, and your self-respect, there are few reasons to drink and many not to.
 Although all of us have our specious justifications for doing things we know we shouldn't, you know this is true.
 Booze has destroyed more families, lives, and fortunes than any street drug, period.

 Many people think that they're in control of their drinking right up to the point where they realize just how dependent they've become on it.
-Due to its prominence in social situations and daily life, full-blown addiction has managed to creep up on many people without them knowing about it until they're in the clutches of the beast.
-This is why there are as many alcoholics as people who are left-handed.
+Due to its prominence in social situations and daily life, full-blown addiction has managed to creep up on many people without them knowing about it until it's too late.

 If you suspect you have a drinking problem, it's very likely that you do.
 A good, simple test is to stop drinking, completely, for a month - if you "could, but don't want to," you should seriously examine what role alcohol plays in your life.
 As with any addiction, chemical or otherwise, a good rule of thumb is that something that interferes with other aspects of your life has gone too far.
 If you've ever missed work, canceled social appointments or made up excuses because of alcohol, you are almost certainly dependent on it and need to take action immediately.